 email@example.com | 971.230.1292

 Jen received a bachelor's degree from University of Minnesota - Twin Cities.
 She is also a graduate of Neighborhood Partnerships’ Advocates College and completed Rockwood Leadership Institute’s Art of Leadership program.
-Jen served on the Proud Ground Board of Directors for six years and is trained as a Healthy Homes Specialist and a Master Home Environmentalist.
+Jen served on the Proud Ground board of directors for six years and is trained as a Healthy Homes Specialist and a Master Home Environmentalist.
 Jen currently serves as the chair of the City Club of Portland’s Advocacy Board and on the steering committee for the Early Childhood Funders Learning Circle.

 Jen spent her childhood living around the United States and moved to Portland from Minneapolis 20 years ago.
 She enjoys her neighborhood of St. Johns, because she has stellar neighbors, and she can walk to beautiful parks and delicious restaurants.